What is strategic management?

 This course covers key theories in the field of strategy, innovation and organisations.
 We discuss the foundational theories, central debates and key readings that help us understand organisations and their strategies to survive and innovate through both technological and managerial innovations.
 Discussions include why managers adopt particular courses of action, how innovation is fostered, how are new markets created and how is strategy formulated.
 The field of innovation, strategy and organisations is inherently interdisciplinary, and so is this course.
 Accordingly, we not only discuss the underpinnings of research in innovation, strategy and organisations but also a host of related questions that have since become significant to understanding this body of research.
 The course is based around intensive seminar-based sessions.
 The format is group debates around contrasting perspectives related to the readings.
 The course enables you to critically interpret, analyse and problematise scholarly material and develop an understanding of how to make theoretical contributions in the field.

-Strategic management or simply strategy is currently one of the liveliest areas in all of the social sciences, in part because of the importance of understanding how to best position organisations and get ahead of competition and in part because of the challenges to traditional theory that have emerged over the past 20 years.
+Strategic management is currently one of the liveliest areas in all of the social sciences, in part because of the importance of understanding how to best position organisations and get ahead of competition and in part because of the challenges to traditional theory that have emerged over the past 20 years.
 Strategy deals with charting the future directions of the firm and implementing these directions to maximise the long-term profits.
 Accordingly, strategic management and processes address the resources, capabilities and strategic positioning of the firm to create and sustain competitive advantage as well as the psychological and social challenges in implementing organisations’ strategies.

 Methods/statistics core modules

 This is the first in the sequence of Econometrics modules designed for Research MPhil students who intend to use econometric methods in their PhD research at Cambridge Judge Business School.
-It is taught in Michaelmas Term.
+It is taught in Michaelmas term.

 This module introduces you to research-level micro-econometric methods.
-It provides the background required to confidently choose techniques and methods suited to different types of data-sources and models.
+It provides the background required to confidently choose applied techniques and methods suited to different types of data-sources and models.
 The focus is on how techniques relate to theory, on the insights that can be drawn from their application, and critical interpretation and appraisal of results.

 You must have taken the Econometrics I course to take this course.
-A further module on Time Series Econometrics is offered as an elective in Easter Term.

 This course helps you understand a variety of predominantly quantitative research methods, as well as their embeddedness within various research designs.
 The course is divided into two independent content blocks, parts I and II, and is designed in such a way that part II can be attended without having attended part I previously.
 Upon completion you’ll have a good understanding of various research methods commonly used in management research, and will have applied this knowledge to your own research project.